On average, your neighbors pay $72 a month.See Your Rates

 Shopping for car insurance in Arizona can seem like a lot of work.
 From researching companies to comparing rates, it’s easy to get overwhelmed.

 Let QuoteWizard help.
 Fill out our easy to use (and easy to understand) form and you’ll be well on your way to finding cheap car insurance.
 How?
-We’ll put you in touch with top insurance companies so you can compare quotes and get the cheapest rates.
+We’ll put you in touch with top insurance companies so you can compare quotes and lower your rates.

 If you drive a vehicle registered in Arizona, you must maintain a minimum level of insurance coverage of 15/30/10.
 This means that you must have at least: